Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Introduction

+Transformers are another popular architectural choice for sequential data.
+They process sequences, such as spectra, using a mechanism called attention \citep{vaswani_attention_2017}, that quantifies the level of relatedness between any pair of sequence elements.

-Here we present a compressed representation of Chandra X-ray spectra, projecting the data in a low-dimensional space using an autoencoder based on a transformer architecture.
-Transformers are a particular type of self-supervised neural network architectures that process sequential data, such as spectra, using a mechanism called attention.
-Attention quantifies the level of relatedness between any pair of sequence elements.
-We train our transformer autoencoder to reconstruct the input spectra.
-Then we cluster the resulting latent space and evaluate the results on two downstream tasks: X-ray source type classification and regression on physically informative summary statistics.
+In this work, we present a compressed representation of Chandra X-ray spectra, projecting the data in a low-dimensional space using an autoencoder based on a transformer architecture, and use the resulting learned representations to reconstruct the input spectra and classify X-ray sources according to their physical properties.
+Specifically, we train our transformer autoencoder to reconstruct the input spectra, cluster the resulting latent space, and evaluate the predictive power of the resulting embeddings on three downstream tasks: X-ray source type classification, regression on physically informative summary statistics and \ac{SR}, to derive mathematical relations between the derived low-dimensional latent space and physical quantities such as X-ray fluxes.

-We evaluate the performance of the learned representations in the classification of 8 types of astronomical objects, and find that, despite the expected degeneracies between astrophysical types, the learned representations have similar performance to manually extracted features.
-In an effort to add interpretability to the system, we use \ac{SR} to derive mathematical relations between the derived low-dimensional latent space and physical quantities such as X-ray fluxes.
-On the regression front, we demonstrate that the learned features codify physically meaningful spectral summaries such as the hardness ratio and several parameters of physical spectral models, stressing their usefulness as compressed summaries of the X-ray spectra.
+We evaluate the performance of the learned representations in the classification of 8 types of astronomical objects, and find that, despite the expected degeneracies between astrophysical types, the learned representations have similar performance to manually extracted features at lower computational cost.
+On the regression front, we demonstrate that the learned features capture physically meaningful spectral summaries such as the hardness ratio and several parameters of physical spectral models, including time variability, stressing their usefulness as compressed summaries of the X-ray spectra, and highlighting mutual information between spectral and time-domain properties.
 The method can be adapted for the study of X-ray spectra from other facilities, such as XMM-Newton, eROSITA, and other upcoming X-ray missions.

 The rest of the paper is organized as follows: Section \ref{sec:data} presents the dataset and data pre-processing; Section \ref{sec:methods} presents the metrics and the algorithms used in this work; Section \ref{sec:results} presents quantitative results; Section \ref{sec:summary} presents the conclusions and discusses potential future directions for research based on this work.